Gruppo Torinese Trasporti

 The Gruppo Torinese Trasporti (GTT) is a public benefit corporation responsible for public transportation in the provinces of Alessandria, Cuneo, Asti and the Metropolitan City of Turin.
 It was created in 2003 from the merge of ATM (Azienda Torinese Mobilità) and SATTI (Società Torinese Trasporti Intercomunali), the latter responsible for railway connection in the province of Turin as well as for the Turin metro.
 GTT is now wholly owned by the Turin City Hall.

-GTT manages the urban and suburban public transport (the Turin tram system, with 9 lines, and bus network of 84 lines), the Turin subway service and 3 railway lines (82 km, plus other 24 managed for Trenitalia).
+GTT manages the urban and suburban public transport (the Turin tram system, with 10 lines, and bus network of about 110 lines), the Turin Metro and 3 railway lines (82 km, plus other 24 managed for Trenitalia).
 The Turin metropolitan area is also served by about 70 extra-urban bus lines, reaching 220 different municipalities (comuni).
 GTT also manages minor services, such as the Sassi-Superga historical tramway, the Mole Antonelliana elevator, the City Sightseeing and also the touristic navigation on Po River.